calve/payplug_rails/README.md

 ## Disclosure

-Despite the fact I'm currently working for Payplug SAS, this plugin is not supported nor maintened by Payplug.
+This plugin is not supported nor maintened by Payplug SAS.

 ## Contributing